-Life Education’s Kellie Sloane said children today are growing up in an increasingly complex online world, and were facing different challenges compared to their parents.
+Life Education CEO, Verity Blackman, said children today are growing up in an increasingly complex online world, and were facing different challenges compared to their parents.

-“Although we are seeing some promising trends including a decrease in smoking and alcohol consumption rates among young people; obesity, bullying and online safety are growing concerns,” Ms Sloane said.
+“Although we are seeing some promising trends including a decrease in smoking and alcohol consumption rates among young people; obesity, bullying and online safety are growing concerns,” Ms Blackman said.

 “Schools and families need help to tackle the big issues.
-No child should have to face adult-sized problems alone.
-For 40 years, Life Education has been supporting schools and families to raise the next generation of healthy young Australians,” Ms Sloane said.
+For 40 years, Life Education has been supporting schools and families to raise the next generation of healthy young Australians,” Ms Blackman said.